 During the COVID-19 health crisis, as people were asked to shelter-in-place, healthcare systems had to quickly move to other, innovative, forms of providing continued care to the population, especially the elderly and those affected by chronic conditions.
 This lead to a forced acceleration in the adoption of telemedicine, e-prescribing, and similar practices.
 In Italy, especially for community care services, many regions activated a number of alternative provisions of healthcare, such as teleconsultations, over a very short period of time.
 Telemedicine in Italy has been traditionally delivered using several applications, poorly interconnected and with inconsistent local and regional reimbursement practices.
 A temporary model to ease organizational aspects of the implementation of telemedicine services during the emergency was issued by the ISS, albeit without a specific national guidance on reimbursement codes, which caused the occurrence of inter-regional differences.
 At the start of the pandemic, telemedicine was not explicitly covered in the guaranteed LEA.
 While private telemonitoring service providers reported a marked increase in the use of direct-to-consumer services, the lack of a framework to reimburse telemedicine services hindered wider-scale adoption by many public institutions (Petracca F. et al., 2020).

 The COVID-19 crisis boosted the digitization process in Italy, thanks to a relaxation of usual red tapes (General Data Protection Regulation (GDPR), procurement rules, and organizational resistance) in two ways.
 Firstly, it helped revitalise dormant innovations, like e-prescription and telemedicine already in place (Oliveira Hashiguchi T.C., 2020), given the urgency of offering alternative ways to care for patients.
 This forced many previously reluctant or late “bloomer” professionals to swiftly rely on telemedicine.
 Secondly, it led to further investments in technological infrastructure necessary to tackle the challenges posed by the outbreak, such as the introduction of mobile apps for controlling contact tracing or social distancing (Kummitha R.K.R., 2020).
-The Immuni app was introduced as a surveillance system, albeit not compulsory.
+The Immuni app was introduced as a surveillance system, albeit not compulsory, in June 2020.
+Two months later, only 4 million Italians (about 6% of the total population) had downloaded it, against the minimum required threshold of 12 million (equivalent to 20% of total population downloads or 60% of actual users) to guarantee its real effectiveness (Berra V., 2020; Ferretti et al., 2020).
+The most recent estimates report over 10 million downloads of the Immuni app since its launch (Immuni Italia, 2020).

 5.2 Demand-side considerations